Building Homes to End Homelessness

 One of our strategic allies, Allied Housing, offers housing combined with services (provided by Abode Services staff) to families and individuals who are formerly homeless and living with special needs.
 Its most recent project, Main Street Village, opened in 2011 and houses over 100 adults and children.

-Currently, Allied Housing is partnering with MidPen Housing to develop Laguna Commons, a supportive housing community in Fremont, which will offer 64 new homes to at-risk households, including over a third of the units dedicated to veteran families.
+Allied Housing partnered with MidPen Housing to develop Laguna Commons, a supportive housing community that opened in Fremont in 2016.
+Laguna Commons offers 64 new homes to at-risk households, including over a third of the units dedicated to veteran families.

 Abode Services also engages with local municipalities and private developers to share our expertise in affordable housing development and rehabilitation, and to carry out projects intended to develop housing that meets the needs of formerly homeless households, veteran families, chronically homeless individuals, and other vulnerable groups.